seatsio/seatsio.github.io/docs/REST API/api-objects.md

 The exact meaning of a `booked` seat depends on your sales process, but this would typically be right before the payment gets processed.
 An object can go from `free` to `booked` directly, or from `free` to `reservedByToken` to `booked`.
 That's up to you.

-There are API calls to `/book` and `/release` seats`, and also to `hold them if you prefer to do that yourself instead of relying on the chart renderer parameter `session`.
+There are API calls to `/book` and `/release` seats, and also to hold them if you prefer to do that yourself instead of relying on the chart renderer parameter `session`.
 You can also assign other, custom statuses.
 Say you want to create a separate status 'VIP', which indicates that a seat can only be booked by people that are logged in on your site as VIP.
 That's where /changeStatus comes into place.